e0828330/indexer/README.md

 [-lsize (none|small|medium|large)] :  Sets the list size. (default none) [-t X] : Sets the topic number. (default 0) [-searchout <path>] : The search output (TREC) file.
--i <path> : The input path to the collection.
+-i <path> : Path to the collection or arff.gz containing the index.
 [-idxout <path>] : The indexer output file (arff.gz).

-The program needs always an input path to the collection.
 If the program is started without -indexer option, a query is required for the search.
 The query can be a file or a space divided sequence of words like "word1 word2 word3".
 In search mode, the -searchout option is optional.
 If